rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

 The transaction is validated by the quorum to ensure it follows the rules of the protocol.
 Once validated, the transaction and the associated smart contract state change are processed by the nodes.

 ### About Publishing Contract State
 Publishing is automatic.
-Once an execute/deploy transaction is approved via consensus, the initiating node automatically publishes the state update to all subscribed peers over the pub-sub mechanism — there is no separate "publish" API call to make.
+Once an execute/deploy transaction is approved via consensus, the initiating node automatically publishes the state update to all subscribed peers over the pub-sub mechanism.
+There is no separate "publish" API call to make.

 ## 6. State Changes and Output
-Smart contracts can read data from the blockchain’s state and modify it as per the logic defined in their functions.
+Smart contracts can read data from the blockchain's state and modify it as per the logic defined in their functions.
 They can also produce output data, typically returned to the caller after execution.

 The smart contract is executed on the DApp side.
 The DApp should expose an HTTP endpoint, which is registered with the node via the **register callback** API.
 Once registered, each time an execution happens on the token chain, the states in all subscribed nodes are updated as per the contract logic.